-In 2015, College Track partnered with the Wasserman Foundation, the Housing Authority of the City of Los Angeles, Partnership for Los Angeles Schools, and Green Dot Public Schools to bring new educational resources to the community.
+In 2015, we opened our Watts center in partnership with the Wasserman Foundation, the Housing Authority of the City of Los Angeles, Partnership for Los Angeles Schools, and Green Dot Public Schools.

 A View Inside…

 At College Track Watts, our students not only build their own futures-they build their own robots too!
-In addition to a heavy focus on science, technology, engineering, arts, and math (STEAM), our academic workshops include interactive robotics instruction that incorporates app development, 3D printing and GIS mapping.
+In addition to a heavy focus on Science, Technology, Engineering, the Arts, and Mathematics (STEAM), our academic workshops include interactive robotics instruction that incorporates app development, 3D printing, and GIS mapping.
 Students spend hours working independently or in small groups on their projects.
 They even compete in local robotics competitions!

 students currently enrolled